aws-samples/aws-sdk-js-v3-workshop/packages/backend/README.md

 # DynamodDB client in v2 vs v3

 - This package contains backend code which performs create, delete, get, list and update operations on DynamoDB
-- It uses webpack to build single minimized bundle for each operation, and SAM CLI to package and deploy those bundles
+- It uses webpack to build single minimized bundle for each operation, and AWS CDK to deploy those bundles

 ## Table of Contents